amirmghaemi/tika-document-ingest/README.md

     <img src="resources/nifi_delete_canvas.png" width="450"/>

-2. From our repository, use the "NiFi_Template_Final.xml" file.
+2. From our tika-document-ingest page, use the "NiFi_Template_Final.xml" file.
+You need to download the repo zip and extract the nifi template ot use access it.

 3. Navigate back to the NiFi page and right-click an empty space on the canvas.
 In the dropdown, click “Upload Template” and then click “Select Template” on the popup screen.
 Choose the "NiFi_Template_Final.xml" file you have downloaded and click "Upload".